deniseddi/Infinite-Ghiphy/README.md

  **Features**:

- Shows a list of your favourite GIFs.
+ Display a list of your favourite GIFs.

  **Challenges**
  This exercise tested my new acquired knowledge in Jquery and AJAX to complete the task.